-Additive is strictly forbidden on all tyres
+Additive is strictly forbidden on all tyres Rallycross wheels and tyres are NOT permitted.

 WINGS

 A wing of maximum overall size 217mm x 85mm may be fitted.
 The side dams of the wing must have a maximum horizontal width of 100mm and a maximum height of 60 mm. [irrespective of the orientation].